 With Indue becoming a Tier 1 participant in Direct Entry and BPAY during the year to 30 June 2022, the Company has sought to strengthen its liquidity position and ensure compliance with minimum ESA balance requirements by entering into an open security repurchase (open repo) arrangement with the RBA.
-This arrangement is reviewed monthly.
-See note 1(v).
+This arrangement ended in FY23.
+See note 1(u).

 To further mitigate liquidity risk, the Company's Large Exposure policy imposes concentration limits on the total amount of its liquid assets that can be held with a single counterparty.
 These limits vary depending upon the credit rating of the counterparty with the exception of the RBA (100% limit) and a specially approved limit with Westpac Banking Corporation (WBC).
-The Company historically held an extensive settlement agency relationship with WBC and was required to hold sufficient liquidity with WBC to settle the Company's daily cash settlement obligations and to satisfy WBC's requirement for cash security.
-With Indue becoming a Tier 1 participant in Direct Entry and BPAY during the year to 30 June 2022, exposure and concentration limits with WBC will be reviewed as part of the Large Exposure policy annual review process.
+Concentration limits are reviewed as part of the Large Exposure policy annual review process.